Vagarh/Prueba_de_Operacion/README.md

-# Prueba_de_Operacion
+# Platzy
-This repository is a technical test of online repository operation.//Platzy
+This repository is a technical test of online repository operation